 - On the date the enrollment officially starts, the student must meet citizenship, residency, high school graduation, and good academic standing requirements.
 If the student fails to meet any of these requirements on the first day of the enrollment, he or she is not eligible for New York state financial aid for the enrollment term.

-- By the 28th day of the enrollment term, the student must meet the full-time study requirements and must be fully matriculated (admitted as a degree-seeking student) at the college.
+- By the 28th day of the enrollment term, the student must meet the full-time study requirements and must be fully matriculated (admitted as a degree-seeking student) at the university.
 A student who fails to meet enrollment requirements by day 28 is not eligible for NYS financial aid.
 A student who is not matriculated by day 28 is not eligible for NYS financial aid.

 Regaining Eligibility for New York State Financial Aid